It’s a truism of investing that you should invest in great people. In fact, we believe it’s most importantly about investing in great founder CEOs.

 The first two years after investing were quite painful.
-The product took a lot longer to develop than expected and when I and the lead angel Paul shared our concerns with Jonny and Andrew they tended to meet the comments with silence or defensiveness.
+It took a lot longer than expected to develop the product sufficiently to sell to customers for real money, and when I and the lead angel Paul shared our concerns with Jonny and Andrew they tended to meet the comments with silence or defensiveness.

 And thirdly, we worked with an executive coach who helped us all understand our different personality styles and how to communicate effectively with each other.

 The only funding the company has had so far is the first round of only £360k and yet Land Technologies is now profitable at about £5m ARR, growing fast, and has some very exciting plans about a number of potentially very lucrative revenue streams they can add to the business.
 They are a prime candidate for a very valuable Series A round, but they’ve decided they don’t need any funding to more than double the team and revenues this year, and that raising a Series A would distract them from growing the business.

 I now realise that Jonny was a “diamond in the rough” founder CEO.
 He is extremely resilient and persistent.
 He is very ambitious and although our personality styles are very different, I now respect him hugely.